lunazea-git/lundiagnosis/README.md

 # lundiagnosis

+bash script to check various parameters of the computer

 # What can I check with this script?

 for the moment you can check: uptime of the computer / username / kernel versions / CPU temperature / amount of RAM / USB devices connected to the computer